The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Simulation set

 Single trees are defined as follows in the merger tree building: Two subhalos are in the same tree if they are linked either by a descendant or by a progenitor pointer.
 They are also guaranteed to be in the same tree if they are member of the same FOF group.
 Finally, if any two subhalos have the same particle ID as their most-bound particle, they are also guaranteed to be in the same tree.
 These three equivalence class relations induce a grouping of the subhalos into disjoint sets (the trees) that guarantee that our semi-analytic galaxy formation model can be executed on each tree without requiring any extra information from a subhalo outside of the tree.
 A consequence is that trees can be processed in parallel if desired, with no side-effects on each other.
 Note, however, that there is not necessarily a single FOF group at $z=0$ for every tree .
 For example, if a thin particle bridge happens to link two groups at some earlier time (so that they form a single FOF halo at this time), for example in a grazing collision, all their descendants will be in the same tree structure, even if this involves having two (or more) disjoint FOF halos at $z=0$.

-Compared with the Millennium project we have about five times as many output times, yielding a better time resolution of the merger tree.
+Compared with the Millennium project we have about four times as many output times, yielding a better time resolution of the merger tree.
 Also, the tracking of subhalos is more accurate and robust, and the addition of progenitor pointers allows recovery from edge cases for which proper tracking would otherwise be lost.
 We nevertheless retain the concept of `orphan galaxies', which refers to galaxies that are hosted by subhalos that are destroyed by gravitational tides before the galaxy has actually merged with the central galaxy.
-In order to keep some information about their spatial positions, we tag these galaxies with the ID of the most-bound particle at the last time the subhalo could still be identified, and then use the current coordinate of this particle as a proxy for the current galaxy position.
-In order to have the phase-space coordinates of these particles available if needed at future times (whether a certain ID's position will actually be needed, and for how long, depends on details of the semi-analytic model, such as its dynamical friction treatment), we actually store these particles in the form of `mini-snaphots' at the output times of group catalogues.
+Including these objects significantly improves small-scale clustering predictions and the radial number density profiles of satellite galaxies in clusters \citep{Guo2011, Guo2013}.
+In order to keep some information about their spatial positions, we tag these galaxies with the ID of the most-bound particle at the last time the subhalo could still be identified, and then use the current coordinate of this particle as a proxy for the current galaxy position until it is finally predicted to merge with the central galaxy of its host halo.
+In order to have the phase-space coordinates of these particles available if needed at future times (whether a certain ID's position will actually be needed, and for how long, depends on details of the semi-analytic model, such as its dynamical friction treatment), we actually store these particles in the form of `mini-snaphots' at snapshot times.
 The total number of particles accumulated in this way, i.e.~particles that have at some point been the most-bound particle of a gravitationally bound subhalo, reaches 3-4\% of all particles, which is a size that can still be managed well.

-In Table~\ref{tab:resolutions}, we include some basic information about the number of halos, subhalos, and trees, as well as on the total cumulative number of subhalos in the full forest of trees of each of the resolution levels.
+In Table~\ref{tab:resolutions}, we include some basic information about the number of halos, subhalos, and trees, as well as the total cumulative number of subhalos in the full forest of trees of each of the resolution levels.
 We shall refer to the individual runs with names such as MTNG740-DM-1-A, where the first number encodes the box size in Mpc, and the `A' refers to variant A of the pair of two simulations run at this resolution level 1.
 The letter B labels the mirrored realisation \citep[see][for a table of all simulations of the MTNG project]{Aguayo2022}.